-So, when it comes to teaching the ABC alphabets to our toddlers is important and we all find it hard on how to begin or what to do.
+So, when it comes to teaching the ABC alphabet to our toddlers is important and we all find it hard on how to begin or what to do.
 How much we should teach and if they will respond well.

 With my toddler, it was the same thing.
 There are some methods like reading a book and singing the ABC song. we have all done this since little.